Serena Williams Reminds Us That Even At The Top — Women Must Be Nice Or Risk Losing It All

 Advertisement

-For women of color, particularly Black women, racism and sexism fuse together to form an especially ugly variety of oppression, one which brands any and all manifestations of anger from Black women — the “angry Black women” stereotype — as misguided, unregulated, and irrational.
-Though white women and women of other races and ethnicities also suffer to varying degrees under the weight of obligatory feminine niceness, certainly Black women are the most affected by this gendered double standard — whether on the court or in the corner office.
+For women of colour, particularly black women, racism and sexism fuse together to form an especially ugly variety of oppression, one which brands any and all manifestations of anger from black women — the “angry black women” stereotype — as misguided, unregulated, and irrational.
+Though white women and women of other races and ethnicities also suffer to varying degrees under the weight of obligatory feminine niceness, certainly black women are the most affected by this gendered double standard — whether on the court or in the corner office.

 While men are allowed to lose their cool or enact their anger — their tantrums, their so-called “bad tempers” — as they see fit, women must sit and seethe in silence or else risk everything.
 According to a study published in the Human Resource Management Journal, women must be liked in order to be considered confident and influential at work.
 However, women must also be careful not to be ‘too nice,’ as this can also backfire.